Alfred Käärmann: Awards

 In 1997, Alfred Käärmann was awarded the Order of the Cross of the Eagle, IV Class.

 The Estonian Minister of Defence, Jaak Aaviksoo, awarded the Cross of Merit (third class) on September 10, 2007, to Alfred Käärmann for his part in the struggle to establish Estonia’s sovereignty.
 The award citation read: "I highly appreciate your contribution as one of many strong and determined men who fought for the freedom of our homeland.
 I know that it was not easy.
-This Cross of Merit embodies our sincere gratitude - despite its symbolic essence – for your bravery at a dark and pivotal time in our history.
+This Cross of Merit embodies our sincere gratitude—despite its symbolic essenc—for your bravery at a dark and pivotal time in our history.
 On behalf of our nation, I thank you for your acts of bravery!
 I wish you good health, perseverance, and strength of soul."